Shadrach, Meshach, and Abednego: Christian liturgy

 The Greek Septuagint version of Daniel 3 includes the deuterocanonical Prayer of Azariah and Song of the Three Holy Children.
 The song is alluded to in odes seven and eight of the canon, a hymn sung in the matins service and on other occasions in the Eastern Orthodox Church.
 The reading of the story of the fiery furnace, including the song, is prescribed for the vesperal Divine Liturgy celebrated by the Orthodox on Holy Saturday.
-The Latin canticle Benedicite Dominum is based on the "song of the three youths".
-It is used at Lauds for Sundays and feast days.
+The Latin canticle Benedicite, opera omnia Domini is based on the "song of the three youths".
+In the Roman Catholic Church, it is used at Lauds for Sundays and feast days.
+In the Anglican Book of Common Prayer, it is an alternative to the Te Deum at Morning Prayer, and is often used during Lent and Advent.

 In the Eastern Orthodox Church, the feast day of the three youths, along with Daniel, is 17 December.
 The Orthodox also commemorate them on the two Sundays before the Nativity of Christ.

 In the Armenian Apostolic Church, one of the Oriental Orthodox or ancient non-Chalcedonian churches, the feast day of the three youths, along with Daniel, is commemorated on the Tuesday after the fourth Sunday of Pentecost.

 The Lutheran Church–Missouri Synod also includes Daniel and the three youths in the Calendar of Saints on 17 December.